South Korea clinical trial approval process

 Guidelines for clinical trial approval (CTA) for drugs

-See the guideline here
+See the guidelines here

 Documents required for clinical trial approval